shathish-m/smart-learning-management-system/README.md

 ## Abstract

 The Smart Learning Management System (LMS) is a web-based application developed using the Django web framework and SQLite3 database.
-The main goal...

-(continue with your full abstract)

 ## Features

 - Student registration/login
 - Enroll and browse courses
-- Assignment uploads and feedback
+- Assignment and feedback
 - Admin course/assignment management
 - Role-based access control